MooMooForge/MooMoo-Freecam/README.md

 # MooMoo.io Freecam Script
 A UserScript that lets you move around freely in the game MooMoo.io.

+## Installation
+1. Go to the newest releases page [click here](link later)
+2. Click on the link given there.
+3. Install the script from greasyfork
+4. Done!
+Enjoy your freecam!

 ## Usage
 1. Type "/toggleFreecam" into chat to toggle the freecam.
 2. Use the 'WASD' keys to move around freely and fast.